How to Appreciate Your Life

 Parkinson's is a degenerative brain disorder.
 Suspected causes include genetics as well as environmental risk factors.

-Appreciate Your Skills and Your Capacity to Choose
+3) Appreciate Your Skills and Your Ability to Impact Your Destiny

 If you're reading this, you also have skills you probably take for granted.
 Talk about the possibilities that are open to you when you can learn, reason, and read!

 One in five Americans cannot read above a fourth grade level.
 About half of those who are at the lowest levels of literacy don't even comprehend how poor their skills truly are.
 They describe their own literacy levels as "good" or "very good."4

 But that's not you!
 This article is written at a seventh grade level, and Friend, you are rocking it!

 Don't Let Complaining Muddy up Your Happy Place

 Your Choices, Your Destiny